pascalbehmenburg/scholar/README.md

 # Scholar

-An online school management tool for students, teachers as well as the school staff written in PHP with the Laravel Framework.
+An online school management tool for students, teachers as well as the school staff.
+Written in PHP with the Laravel Framework.